priscilla-b/asp.net-core-notes/README.md

 - **Controller**: Handles user requests and interfaces between the model and the view.
 Process all business logic.
 ![](imgs/MVC.png)

-### MVC Web App Features
-#### Routes
--  Routes in MVC follows this pattern: `https://localhost:5555(domain)/category(controller)/index(action)/3(id)`
-- the id part is optional but controller and action are not.
-In case those are not provided in a url pattern, the default controllers and actions defined in the program will be used.

-#### Tag Helpers
-- enables server-side code to participate in creating and rendering HTML elements in [Razor](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0) files.
-- pretty much like django template tags

 ### Models and Databases
 #### Entity Framework